-If you're researching Smilelign clear braces, you have no doubt come across Invisalign as well.
+If you're researching Smilelign clear braces, you have no doubt come across Invisalign aligners as well.
 Invisalign is a very well-known name in the invisible brace market, having been straightening smiles with clear aligners since 1997.
-They have successfully treated over six million patients around the world.
+They have successfully treated over 10 million patients around the world.

-But what is the difference between Smilelign and Invisalign?
+But what is the difference between Smilelign and Invisalign aligners?

-Other than that, Smilelign and Invisalign have a lot of things in common:
+Other than that, Smilelign and Invisalign aligners have a lot of things in common:

 - You might need to have your teeth filed slightly to make more room

 - You may need attachments (small tooth-coloured blobs) on your teeth to help them move more quickly

 - Treatment length depends on how complex your case is

 - You'll need to visit a nearby dentist or orthodontist to get a precise quotation